aws-amplify/docs/js/graphql.md

 The above query returns all documents whose `title` begins with `S` and ends with `Elasticsearch!`.

-Moreover you can use the `filter` parameter to pass a nested `and`/`or`/`not` conditions.
+Moreover you can use the `filter` parameter to pass a nested `and`/`or`/`not` condition.
 By default, every operation in the filter properties is *AND* ed.
 You can use the `or` or `not` properties in the `filter` parameter of the search query to override this behavior.
 Each of these operators (`and`, `or`, `not` properties in the filter object) accepts an array of SearchableTypes which are in turn joined by the corresponding operator.
 For example, consider the following search query:

 ```
 query SearchPosts {